FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th June 2022.md

 Flood Zone A location.

+It was noted that the Original planning permission would no longer apply.
+---
-It was noted that the Original planning permission would no longer apply.--- A portion of the Malachy Walsh report was read to the Elected Members, and it was noted
+A portion of the Malachy Walsh report was read to the Elected Members, and it was noted

 that this was available for the Elected Members to view at any time by contacting the Senior